Solaire-Kun/nodejs-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A custom API of an imaginary online outfit store for [start2impact](https://www.start2impact.it) project. <br>
+A custom API of an imaginary online product store for [start2impact](https://www.start2impact.it) project. <br>
 You are an administrator, you can manage, create, update, users, products and orders.

 <!-- USAGE -->